BPRC-Bioinfo/VDJ-insights/developers/developers_guide.md

 To extract the necessary regions (either TCR or IG), we use the previously generated SAM files.
 The process begins by looping over the [flanking genes](../scripts/extract_region.py#L257) list one pair at a time, ensuring accurate identification of flanking gene pairs.
 Simultaneously, the script iterates through the assembly files, using `pathlib`'s **glob** to locate relevant FASTA files with various extensions.

-To handle the file names we use the [create_name](../scripts/extract_region.py#l213) function, which parses filenames to extract details like chromosome, sample, and haplotype.
-This function is essential because we have phased and unphased assembly files and we need a flexable way to generate the file names.
-If a keywords is not found, the name fields remain blank.
+To handle the file names, we use the [create_name](../scripts/extract_region.py#l213) function, which parses filenames to extract details like chromosome, sample, and haplotype.
+This function is essential because we have phased and unphased assembly files, and we need a flexible way to generate the file names.
+If a keyword is not found, the name fields remain blank.

 The assembly data is stored into a dictionary using [make_record_dict](../scripts/extract_region.py#L14).
-This dictionary, created with `SeqIO` from the `biopython`, stores the different contig sequences or record by their ID.
+This dictionary, created with `SeqIO` from the `biopython`, stores the different contig sequences or records by their ID.
 This dictionary is needed to cut the region(s) out when we retrieve the coordinates.

-To get the coordinates we use the [get_positions_and_name](../scripts/extract_region.py#L134) function and this [**awk**](../scripts/map_genes.py#L155) command to extract the coordinates and contig names.
+To get the coordinates, we use the [get_positions_and_name](../scripts/extract_region.py#L134) function and this [**awk**](../scripts/map_genes.py#L155) command to extract the coordinates and contig names.
 It filters out the bitwise flags and alignment positions.
 This is stored as [**sam_list**](../scripts/extract_region.py#L165).

 Next we select the best alignment of a flanking gene and get the right coordinates from the **sam_list**, the [get_best_coords](../scripts/extract_region.py#L105) function compares bitwise flags, which encode alignment information.
-By choosing the alignment with the lowest bitwise flag, we ensures that the most reliable alignment is chosen.
+By choosing the alignment with the lowest bitwise flag, we ensure that the most reliable alignment is chosen.

-After we have chosen the coordinates we check if the [coordinates exists](../scripts/extract_region.py#L200) and if we have a [unique contig name](../scripts/extract_region.py#201).
+After we have selected the coordinates, we check if the [coordinates exists](../scripts/extract_region.py#L200) and if we have a [unique contig name](../scripts/extract_region.py#201).
 If no coordinates are found, the region is skipped.
-If the contig name is unique, we known that the region is correctly located on a single contig.
+If the contig name is unique, we knew that the region is correctly located on a single contig.
 If the names are not unique, the region is not located on a single contig and is also skipped.

 All the sequences from the intact regions are extracted from their corresponding assembly FASTA file and written to a new output file in FASTA format.